Al’s Hungarian Summer Squash

 Al’s Hungarian Summer Squash has sour cream, paprika, and dill, and this is another great recipe from my friend Al who’s an amazing cook!

 A few years ago I shared Al’s Famous Hngarian Cucumber Salad, and that amazing recipe from my friend Al has been a huge hit with everyone who tries it.
 When I made that salad with Al, we talked about cooking together again, but I’m sorry to report that it’s taken us nearly two years to tackle another Hungarian dish together.

-(This recipe does have one tablespoon of flour to thicken the mixture, which makes it not gluten-free and also not Phase One for the South Beach Diet.
-Truthfully, I wondered how much that flour was needed, and I’m planning to try it without the flour and see whether it’s too runny.
-If someone else tries that before I report back here, please let us know in a comment what you think about the option of leaving out the flour.)
+This recipe does have one tablespoon of flour to thicken the mixture, which makes it not gluten-free and also not Phase One for the South Beach Diet.
+Truthfully, I wondered how much that flour was needed, and if you like the sound of this it would be worth trying it without the flour if that’s a deal breaker for you.
+If someone else tries that, please let us know in a comment what you think about the option of leaving out the flour.

 More Meatless Dishes with Hungarian Flavors:

 Vegetarian Mushroom Stew with Red Bell Pepper, Onion, and Paprika ~ Kalyn’s Kitchen

 Al’s Famous Hungarian Cucumber Salad ~ Kalyn’s Kitchen

 - 1 medium yellow summer squash (see notes)

 - 3/4 tsp. salt (fine-grind salt is best)

 - 2 T red wine vinegar